laminlabs/nf-lamin/README.md

 ### Advanced usage: Accessing run metadata

-For advanced use cases where you need to access Lamin run information from within your Nextflow workflow, the plugin provides two helper functions:
+For advanced use cases where you need to access Lamin run information from within your Nextflow workflow, the plugin provides helper functions:

 ```groovy
 include { getRunUid; getTransformUid } from 'plugin/nf-lamin'